clesssalvein/linux-audit-files/README.md

 # Installation

-- Create dir for service script
+- Create dir for the service script

 ```
 mkdir /opt/audit-files
 ```

-- Create service script and put the content of the file "audit-files.sh" into it.
+- Create the service script and put the content of the file "audit-files.sh" into it.

 ```
 nano /opt/audit-files/audit-files.sh